roman-milk/roman-milk.github.io/pam-and-nancy.md

  She came when I ate her pussy and she came when I fucked it, but her orgasms when doing those two things were mild compared to the ones she had when I was buried in her ass.
 The first time I panicked because I thought she was having an epileptic fit and I had no idea of what to do.
 I was actually getting ready to pull out and call 911 when she asked me what I was doing.
 I told her and she laughed and told me what I had just witnessed was her cumming.

  I witnessed that event a couple of dozen times over the next couple of months and I don't know how long the relationship would have gone on if my uncle hadn't closed the shop early one Thursday night.
 Pam was constantly bitching about my having to work three nights a week and I thought I would surprise her when Uncle Jim told me he was closing early.
-Report_Story #2